Belarusian involvement in the Russo-Ukrainian war (2022–present): Belarusian volunteers serving in Ukrainian Armed Forces

 Already during the War in Donbas (2014–2022), Belarusians fought alongside Ukraine, forming the Pahonia Detachment and the Tactical group "Belarus".

 In spring 2022, it was reported that more than 200 Belarusian citizens have joined the Armed Forces of Ukraine to defend Ukraine from the Russian invasion, with another 300 volunteers from Belarus came through Poland.
 In July 2023, Radio Free Europe/Radio Liberty reported that around 450 Belarusians fight for Ukraine.

 In the beginning of the full-scale invasion, Belarusians have created a separate battalion named after Kastuś Kalinoŭski to defend Kyiv.
 It later transformed into a regiment consisting of two battalions, a UAV unit and a medical company.
 The Kastus Kalinouski Regiment was also joined by Pavel Shurmei, a former Belarusian Olympic rower and world record holder.

 Another Belarusian volunteer battalion fighting for Ukraine, a part of the Kastuś Kalinoŭski Battalion, was known as the Pahonia Regiment.
 It ceased to exist in 2023.

 Other Belarusian units include the Belarusian Volunteer Corps which includes the Terror Battalion.
 There are also around 20 Belarusians fighting in the Second International Legion.
+Andrei Tratseuski, one of the co-founders of the Belarusian Volunteer Corps would later become commander of the Special Unit “1514”.

 In June 2023, Valery Sakhashchyk, effective defence minister of the Belarusian United Transitional Cabinet (a government-in-exile opposed to the de facto government of Alexander Lukashenko) informed about the creation of the 1st separate air assault company "Belarus", which is part of the 79th Air Assault Brigade.
 The Belarusian assault company is located in the Donetsk direction.

 Several other Belarusians are fighting in different Ukrainian military formations as well.